 This isn’t just referring to tourists, this encompasses builders and relief workers.
 How do people visiting an unmapped area know where to go?
 How do they get there?
 And what tells them that they have arrived at the correct place?

 Think of organizing a meeting place with absolutely zero frame of reference.
-Organizations exist with the sole intention of getting these forgotten communities on the map and getting to the right place to begin work is half of the challenge.
+Organizations exist with the sole intention of getting these forgotten communities on the map, and getting to the right place to begin work is half of the challenge.

 What is it Like Living in Unmapped Areas?